Water vole revival at Malham Tarn

-Roisin Black, ranger at Malham Tarn, says: 'With a mild, wet winter, we were worried that the water levels around the tarn may rise too high and flood the burrows.
+Roisin Black, ranger at Malham Tarn, says: 'After a mild, wet winter in 2016/17, we were worried that the water levels around the tarn may rise too high and flood the burrows.
 But it turns out that the voles have spread out across one side of the tarn.'

 More voles released

-The water voles, which have been specially bred by expert ecologists at Derek Gow Consultancy, will be released in sibling groups and breeding pairs.
-The release will be staggered over seven days, due to the different needs of the groups and pairs.
+In 2017 a further hundred of these rare mammals were released by the rangers at Malham Tarn.
+The water voles, which have been specially bred by expert ecologists at Derek Gow Consultancy, were released in sibling groups and breeding pairs.
+The release was staggered over seven days, due to the different needs of the groups and pairs.